MRCIEU/GeneHackman/snakemake/finemap.md

 Snakemake `rule all` tracks completion markers only; additional per-locus files are written alongside them.

+Note that the pipeline does not filter out any credible sets based on criteria.
+It merely runs finemapping, and lets the user decide what should be kept.

 ### Data (`data/`)

 | Path | Description |